 But there is one area of our tradition that I believe is

 not far from that of Orthodox iconography and that is in the presentation of the endowment.
-Since the 1950s, when temples began being built wherever numbers of members was large enough, so the presentation of the endowment has developed too, from a dramatised version, using live actors, to state of the art moving image.
+Since the 1950s, when temples began being built wherever numbers of members was large enough, so the presentation of the endowment has developed too, from a dramatised version, using live actors with painted murals, to state of the art moving image.
 Any one of these presentations, of which there are a number of versions, may be shown during an endowment session.
 Whilst the narrative and dialogue remains the same, each portrayal will teach us differently, penetrating the very deepest parts of our spiritual lives and that is where we keep their influence.

 Like icons, of course, there are no credits and they are not for public viewing.
 They symbolically represent spiritual truths.
 They are, I believe, iconic.
 Now, of course we do not venerate these portrayals themselves, nevertheless we do reverence them.
 We do not discuss their details or the interpretations we glean from them.

 So, although the Restored Church and Gospel may seem a million light-years from Orthodoxy, the more I look into it, perhaps it is simply that unfamiliar forms of worship seems strange and perhaps we need to examine the spiritual effects on those who devoutly follow it, rather than it’s outward portrayal.